yomboprime/YOSMRenderer/README.md

 	And then exit by pressing ctrl-c

 - Install mapnik-tools or mapnik-utils, wathever is in your system.
-This is for indexing the coastlines shapes (shapeindex util)
+This is for indexing the coastlines shapes (shapeindex util):

 sudo apt install mapnik-tools
  or
 sudo apt install mapnik-utils

 ---------------

 - Create a directory where all project data is to be stored (name it as you want):